 Everyone is racing to deploy AI agents.
-Far fewer people can answer a deceptively simple question: how do you actually know if an agent is any good?
+Far fewer teams have a real answer to a deceptively simple question: how do you evaluate an AI agent before you trust it with real work?
 A chatbot is easy to judge — you read its answer.
 An agent that plans, calls tools, browses, writes to your systems, and works over many steps is a much harder thing to measure.
-Get the evaluation wrong and you can ship something that demos beautifully and fails quietly in production.
+Get the evaluation wrong and you ship something that demos beautifully and fails quietly in production.

-A survey titled Evaluation and Benchmarking of LLM Agents: A Survey, by Mahmoud Mohammadi, Yipeng Li, Jane Lo, and Wendy Yip, maps this fragmented field into a clear framework.
+This framework is our synthesis, built on a survey titled Evaluation and Benchmarking of LLM Agents: A Survey, by Mahmoud Mohammadi, Yipeng Li, Jane Lo, and Wendy Yip.
 It's one of the more useful reference points we've read for anyone trying to evaluate agents seriously — so here's our plain-English summary of their work, and why it matters if you're putting agents to work in a real business.

 This is our summary of the authors' research; all credit for the framework and findings belongs to them.
 We'd encourage reading the full paper.